-We obtained the external valuation reports for all properties and confirmed, on a sample basis, that the valuation approach used is in accordance with the international standards and suitable for use in determining the carrying value in the consolidated statement of financial position.
+We obtained the external valuation reports for all properties and confirmed, on a sample basis, that the valuation approach used is d in accordance with the requirements of IFRS 13 Fair Value Measurement.

-We involved a specialist to carry out procedures on selected samples, to assess key valuation assumptions, such as market rent, sales prices, discount rates and capitalisation rates and to test the accuracy of these assumptions adopted by the valuer.
+We involved our valuation specialists to carry out procedures on selected samples, to assess key valuation assumptions, such as market rent, sales prices, discount rates and capitalisation rates and to test the accuracy of these assumptions adopted by the valuer.
 These assumptions were considered on the basis of a COVID-19 economic environment.
-We also discussed the "material valuation uncertainty" paragraph included in the valuation report with the specialist to determine the impact on the valuation
+We also discussed the "material valuation uncertainty" paragraph included in the valuation report with our specialist to determine the impact on the valuation